Do you know what your body type is?

 So what are the hallmark characteristics of an Ectomorph?

 - Difficulty Gaining Weight

-If you are an ectomorph and in great shape, you are more likely to look like a fitness model.
+So, if you are an ectomorph and in great shape, you are more likely to look like a fitness model.

 An endomorph is the opposite of an ectomorph.
 These are the people who have always been a little heavier than their classmates.
-They have never been skinny and can add bodyweight very, very easily.
+They have never been skinny and can add body weight very, very easily.

-Here are a few examples of endomorphs.
+Here are a few examples of endomorphs: